Fire kills 38 at industrial wholesaler in central China - NewsBreak

 Fire kills 38 at industrial wholesaler in central China

-A fire has killed 38 people at a company dealing in chemicals and other industrial goods in central China’s Henan province.
+BEIJING — (AP) — A blazing fire has killed 38 people at a company dealing in chemicals and other industrial goods in central China’s Henan province.

 Two other people were injured, the local government in part of Anyang city said in a statement Tuesday.